yuanyuan2000/MTDGame/README.md

 1. Clone this repository to your computer, open VS code and choose right branch
 2. open Terminal in VS Code, build docker image for developing environment `sudo docker-compose up --build` if you are first time to start this project or last time install package during the development; otherwise, you can run `sudo docker-compose up`
 3. View MTDGame in the browser : `http://localhost:3000`
-4. Stop development environment Crtl/Cmd+C, then `sudo docker-compose down`
+4. Stop development environment Crtl/Cmd+C, then `sudo docker-compose down`.
+Please remember to do that everytime.

-## Install new packages and update the environment.yml
+## Install new packages

+### If use the **requirement.txt**
+1. Open a new terminal in VS Code (Terminal > Split Terminal)
+2. Access backend container `sudo docker exec -it backend bash` in a new terminal to install packages `pip install <packages name>` then update requirements.txt `pip freeze > requirements.txt` then type `exit` to exit backend container
+3. Access frontend container `sudo docker exec -it frontend bash` to install packages `yard add <packages name>` then package.json will update automatically then type `exit` to exit frontend container

+### If use the **environment.yml**
-1. The `environment.yml` is in `MTDGame/backend`, which indicates the environment we want to run on this project
+1. The `environment.yml` is in `MTDGame/backend`, which includes the environment we want, please switch to the `cd backend`
-2. Create a new conda environment and activate it in your local machine by running command `conda env create -f environment.yml` and `conda config --add channels conda-forge`, then `conda activate mtdgame`
+2. Create a new conda environment and activate it in your local machine by `conda env create -f environment.yml` and `conda activate mtdgame`
 3. Install new packages `conda install new_package` or `pip install new_pip_package`
 4. Export the dependencies of the current environment to the `environment.yml` by `conda env export --no-builds > environment.yml`
+5. Deactive the conda environment `conda deactivate`
-5. Rebuild the docker image for developing environment `sudo docker-compose up --build`
+6. Switch the folder to MTDGame `cd ..` then rebuild the docker image for developing environment `sudo docker-compose up --build`

 ## Previous work